shahradelahi/node-vault/.changeset/odd-spoons-sort.md

 "@litehex/node-vault": major
 ---

-BREAKING: The responses are wrapped in a record which is typeof `SafeReturn<T, VaultError>` and this record contains the `data` property for success responses and the `error` property for error responses.
+BREAKING: The responses are wrapped in a record of type `SafeReturn<T, VaultError>`.
+This record contains the `data` property for successful responses and the `error` property for error responses.

 This change only affects the return value of commands.
 Here is an example of how to use it: